 Which you might find easier to pack into your bergen or bag – utilising space properly is very important.
 I’ve spoken to a couple of guys who use them and they do rate them.
 If you’re going to pack a foam mat anyway, make it a good one.

-The last option, and the one I use, is a self inflating mat.
+The last option, and the one I use most often, is a self inflating mat.
 Sounds like a lazy persons option, and it is.
 A self inflating mat does exactly that – it inflates itself.
 It’s basically a compressed foam, and when you open the valve, air gets in and the foam expands, so it’s a bit of a hybrid between foam and air.
-The major downside with self inflating mattresses is that they’re about the same size as a sleeping bag, although that’s a bit less than a foam roll mat.
+The major downside with self inflating mattresses is that they’re about the same size as a sleeping bag, although that’s a bit less than a foam roll mat, and a the heaviest option.
 I use the Highlander XL one, because the thought of a 3/4 length sleeping mat to me seems stupid – I want to be insulated off the ground, not just partly.
-It’s been a really good bit of kit the last few years, although I’d like a much smaller air mat for summer months, once I find a good, compact way to insulate it from the ground.
+It’s been a really good bit of kit the last few years, though a little thin.
+A good self inflating mat is pretty cheap compared to a good air mat.

 You can “upgrade” the warmth of any mat by adding a foil mat onto the the top of it, the idea being that it reflects heat back up.
 They’re dead cheap to get hold of.
 Here’s a link to a Highlander one that’s low profile and a bit easier to pack (you don’t want another big roll up mat on top of everything else).